Roopaish/Flutter-RoadMap/README.md

 // Stores the state
 // State<Quiz> tells flutter that below State class belongs to Quiz class * class _QuizState extends State<Quiz> {
-  setState((){
+  // context can be accessed here without passing from build method unlike stateless Widget setState((){
     // Write code that changes the UI
     // Calls build again but update only changed Widget